 The experts at Elastomer Technologies lead the industry in molding accurate, repeatable, tight tolerance geometry in silicone rubber.
 Our all-electric molding equipment is energy efficient and has easy set-up options developed to optimize this process.
 ETI runs lights out on products, minimizing the cost impact of labor by utilizing automation when possible.

-Additional details regarding our operations and capabilities include:
+Additional details regarding our liquid injection molding capabilities:

 - Lights out round the clock molding

 - Versatile low and high annual volume runs of parts

 - 100% process verification and validation